Ntelos/CityConnect/README.md

 Report any issue of your city to the authorities with this Android Application with Google Maps intergration.

 ## Demo
-By visiting the <i>index.html</i> page you can:
+By downloading and installing to your Android device the <b>.apk</b> file you can:
 * Sign In using a Google account
 * Monitor your current location
 //TODO: Continue Demo with application abilities

 ## Future Updates
-Implement a Drawer Menu that opens when user clicks their top-left profile picture that will contain:
+Implement a Drawer Menu that opens when user clicks their top-left profile picture that will contain a:
-* A "Profile" button that will lead to user's Profile (Organize Profile layout)
+* <b>Profile</b> button that will lead to user's Profile (Organize Profile layout)
-* A "My Reports" button that will lead to a layout where all the user's report will be shown
+* <b>My Reports</b> button that will lead to a layout where all the user's report will be shown
-* A "City Issues" button that will lead to a layout where all the reports of the user's city will be shown
+* <b>City Issues</b> button that will lead to a layout where all the reports of the user's city will be shown
-* A "Important Contacts" button that will lead at a layout with phone numbers and information about authorities and emergency services for more direct reports
+* <b>Important Contacts</b> button that will lead at a layout with phone numbers and information about authorities and emergency services for more direct reports
-* A "About" button that will lead to a layout with information about the application
+* <b>About</b> button that will lead to a layout with information about the application
-* A "Logout" button and icon (remove it from profile layout)
+* <b>Logout</b> button and icon (remove it from profile layout)
 //TODO: Continue Future Updates with application expansion ideas

 ## Step by Step Implementation